Marble Arch Mound

-The Marble Arch Mound or Marble Arch Hill was a temporary, 25 metre artificial hill located next to Marble Arch in London, England.
+The Marble Arch Mound or Marble Arch Hill was a temporary, 25 metre artificial hill located next to Marble Arch in London.
 It had a viewing platform on the summit and an events space inside.
-The hill opened to the public on 26 July 2021, with a charge, but shortly afterwards it was briefly closed after complaints from the first visitors.
-It re-opened in August without an entrance fee.
+The hill opened to the public on 26 July 2021, with an entrance fee, but shortly afterwards it was briefly closed after complaints from the first visitors.
+It re-opened in August with entry free of charge.
 It remained open to the public until 9 January 2022, and was subsequently dismantled.

 Description

-The hill was located in the north-east corner of Hyde Park, close to Marble Arch, at the western end of London's Oxford Street.
+The hill was located in the north-east corner of Hyde Park, close to Marble Arch, at the western end of Oxford Street.
 The 25 metre high hill was built from scaffolding covered with sedum turf and a number of trees, with 130 steps up (or a lift) to a viewing platform at the top and an events space inside.
 Visitors could only walk on specified walkways and metal steps, and it had a capacity of 1,000 visitors per day, with a limit of 25 at a time.
 At the time of the planning application, a total of 200,000 visitors were expected.
 It also had a shop and cafe, with an exhibition titled "Lightfield" by W1 Curates and Anthony James.

 The project was commissioned by Westminster City Council, hoping to boost domestic tourism; to help speed up the return of shoppers to Oxford Street after the COVID-19 pandemic lockdown ended; and to offer views across central London, including Battersea Power Station and Canary Wharf.

 The mound was designed by the Rotterdam-based architectural firm MVRDV.
 MVRDV's original plan was to cover the Marble Arch itself, but this was rejected by conservation experts who were concerned that six months of darkness might weaken the mortar joints and so a corner was removed from the hill to avoid covering the monument.
 Shrinking the hill also required a change from covering the hill with soil, to using the lighter sedum turf.

 Cost

 The hill was announced in February 2021 as part of a £150 million development initiative by Westminster City Council.
 Planning permission was sought in the same month, and construction began in May.
 The original forecast cost was £3.3 million; by August 2021 the total cost, including construction, operation and removal, had risen to £6 million.

 On 13 August 2021, the deputy leader of Westminster City Council and project lead Melvyn Caplan resigned in the wake of the cost increase.
 Council leader Rachel Robathan described the almost doubling in cost as "totally unacceptable" and a review was launched to "understand what went wrong and ensure it never happens again".

-The review was published on 19 October 2021 and found that the failures in the project's management were "both avoidable and particularly devastating."
+The review was published on 19 October 2021 and found that the failures in the project's management were "both avoidable and particularly devastating".